 Part 1.
 The Aural-Thematic Ties In BBC Ghost Stories.
 “He first began to write the ghost stories for which he is now famous in late 1892 or early 1893 while he was a fellow of King’s.
-They were composed initially to be read aloud in his college rooms as a Christmas treat for his friends."- … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 2 (The Disembodied Voice).
+They were composed initially to be read aloud in his college rooms as a Christmas treat for his friends.”- Oliver (p.15, 2012).
+When looking at the source material for … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 2 (The Disembodied Voice).

 The Russell Prism: How Ken Russell’s Auteuristic Aesthetics Presents a Reception Study of Classical Music and its Composers.
 The following essay was a dummy-run dissertation for my Masters course before realising that the subject had already been covered thrice in audio-visual academia.
 Though none of three essays analyse or go into the depth of the work (instead choosing to shoehorn their own subject matter through … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 1 (Introduction).